 An exhibition of photographic portraits, videoworks and moving personal narratives.

-Collaborator and photographer Ellie Maranakis gathered their personal stories of spirited resilience and determination against ongoing challenges, visually capturing their deep love for their families and farmlands.
+Collaborator and photographer Ellie Marinakis gathered their personal stories of spirited resilience and determination against ongoing challenges, visually capturing their deep love for their families and farmlands.

 Rise from the Overflow spotlights the voices of six WLMRIA women, with large-scale photographs and biographical videoworks, a wonderful public program opportunity and an accompanying booklet of their stories.